mosheepdev/Standalone/Designs/Item/README.md

 - Rusted Coin
   - Provides percentage of gold from creeps killed around
     - Only creeps killed by allies
-    - Bonus gold is split equally between all afected heroes equiped with this item
+    - Bonus gold is split equally between all affected heroes equipped with this item
       - Done using invisible aura on all enemy creeps
       - Can have more stacks of the aura
       - Each "caster" of the aura (with same team as killer) get 1/stacks (stacks from the team) gold (percentage defined on the item)
 - ?
+  - Allied Hero Target
+  - Increases GPM based on time the hero was not attacked
+    - Attacks in duels does not count
-  -
+    - Has upper limit

 ## Consumable